Marilyn Monroe portfolio: Analysis

 As a pioneer of the Pop Art movement endorsing pop culture and materialism, Warhol rejects Abstract Expressionism celebrating independent art that holds true to consumeristic aesthetic.
 This was done through borrowing by Warhol from a promotional still of the film Niagara (1953), raising questions on the extent of artistic appropriation.

 In Untitled from Marilyn Monroe, Warhol deconstructs a film star and her artificial media typecast.
 Warhol transformed Monroe's ubiquitous typecast as an enduring sex icon and femme fatale into a creative silkscreened print.
-The borrowing by Warhol from a promotional still raises questions on the extent of artistic appropriation.
 This objectification of Monroe was possible in a society which valued products and brands over people.
 His minimal use of detail and heavy outlines exaggerated and maintained Monroe's striking facial features and her sculpted hair through the colourful repetitions, which suggest more to the artwork and the concept of cyclic history.
 The original still was also cropped by Warhol to bring Monroe's iconic features into focus to exhibit her social status and portray her as being closer to the audience.
 The detached nature of, and the minor changes among, the ten prints, attributable to the imperfections, smudges and blurriness from the silkscreen technique, emphasise the disconnect between the public and the private Monroe.
 These small imperfections can also be viewed as Warhol's comment on the rise of mass production in the 1960s.

 Warhol challenged popular press who chose to expose Monroe's private life through media, by rather featuring her public identity through an art form that closely resembled print media.
 Monroe strived to keep her privacy, "I don't want everybody to see exactly where I live, what my sofa or fireplace looks like...
 I want to stay just in the fantasy of Everyman".
 Warhol paid tribute to her desires through the prints which drive attention away from her private moments and close in on her beauty and her role as a model and an actress.

 Warhol's attraction to catastrophic events for use as subject matter is clear in his choice of Monroe as a subject closely after her death in 1962.
 The event was considered an American tragedy.